What to Expect and When

 - A person “engaged in the trade of antiques, including any adviser, consultant or any other person who deals in the sale of antiquities” is added to the definition.

-Risk-Based AML Compliance Programs Shaped by Public Priorities
+Risk-Based AML Compliance Programmes Shaped by Public Priorities

 Financial institutions will be expected to incorporate the public priorities into their AML risk assessments and regulators will review how effectively they do this.
 To account clearly for consideration of the public priorities, financial institutions will need to revise their AML risk assessment methodologies.
 Given the complexities and rapidly evolving threat environment for AML compliance, updating priorities every four years would seem to be a stretch.
 Time will tell whether the Treasury Department will announce public priorities on a more frequent basis or will look to financial institutions to determine how to modify or expand these priorities between updates.

-The AML Act includes many steps aimed at strengthening and modernizing existing AML regimes.
+The AML Act includes many steps aimed at strengthening and modernising existing AML regimes.
 These include:

 - Reinforcing the authority of the Financial Crimes Enforcement Network (FinCEN) to regulate virtual currency.